kliem/pseudo_order_types/README.md

 http://www.ist.tugraz.at/staff/aichholzer/research/rp/triangulations/ordertypes/

-the actual pseudo order types are not available anymore.
+the pseudo order types are not available anymore.

 The package `pseudo_order_types` is `pip` installable and allows iterating over pseudo order types with given number of points as well as